chenhengwei1999/ISSPA/docs/source/appendix/isspa_library.rst

     setup(**d)

-Only two sentences are important here, the rest are the same every time:
+Only two lines are important here, the rest are the same every time:

 .. code-block:: python

     packages=['isspa'],
     package_dir={'': 'scripts'},

-The first sentence indicates the name of the package, and the second sentence indicates the directory where the package is located.
+The first line indicates the name of the package, and the second line indicates the directory where the package is located.

 .. note::

-    The version should be consistent with the version of the package in the ``package.xml`` file.
+    The version should be consistent with the version of the ROS package in the ``package.xml`` file.

-The contents of the ``logging_output.py`` file are as follows:
+The content of the ``logging_output.py`` file is like the following:

 .. code-block:: python